 On Friday morning, President-elect Donald Trump tweeted.

-Here’s the thing: We know — or should know — by now that this is a feature, not a glitch, of Trump’s personality.
-In fact, the tweets above provide a nice window into understanding how he thinks about himself, his looming presidency and the world.
+Here's the thing: We know — or should know — by now that this is a feature, not a glitch of Trump's personality.
+In fact, the two tweets above provide a nice window into understanding how he thinks about himself, his looming presidency and the world.

-During the campaign, the metric that Trump kept coming back to was that he had the biggest crowds of any candidate.
+During the campaign, the metric that Trump fixated on and just kept coming back to was the fact that he had the biggest crowds of any candidate.

-Ditto Trump’s views on the importance of TV ratings.
+Ditto Trump's views on the importance of TV ratings.
 He uses ratings as scientific proof of his immense relevance — in debates, on “Saturday Night Live,” at “WrestleMania” and, well, pretty much everywhere else.
-Ratings — bad ones — also serve as his go-to put-down tool.
-Everyone from Megyn Kelly to MSNBC to “The View” to Arsenio Hall has been judged by Trump as bad/stupid because of allegedly poor ratings.
+Ratings — bad ones — are also Trump's go-to put down of people.
+Everyone from Megyn Kelly to MSNBC to “The View” to Arsenio Hall has been judged by Trump as bad/stupid due to allegedly poor ratings.
 (The Trump Twitter Archive is invaluable for this sort of searching.)
-As Jacob Brogan put it in a Slate piece last year:
+As Jacob Brogan put it in a Slate piece published last year:

 Yup.
 Ratings make the man.
 If people watch, you win.

-No one should be shocked that this “appearances first, second and only” view is coming with Trump as he prepares to become the 44th man to be U.S. president.
+No one should be shocked that this “appearances first, second and only” view is coming with Trump as he prepares to become only the 44th man ever to be president.
 At 70, this is who he is.
-He has spent a lifetime measuring his success through numbers — not always correct numbers, mind you, but numbers nonetheless.
-Perception is Trump’s reality.
+He's spent a lifetime measuring his success through numbers — not always correct numbers, mind you, but numbers nonetheless.
+Perception is Trump's reality.
 In that way, he is perfect for our modern political system.
 And he knows it.